-Expansion of the Sylvian fissure.
+Widening of the Sylvian fissure.
 Arachnoid cyst

-The pressure gradient for the movement of cerebrospinal fluid into the arachnoid cyst will be provided by a transient increase in cerebrospinal fluid pressure caused by the systolic oscillation of the cerebral arteries or the transmission pulsation of the veins.
+The pressure gradient for the movement of cerebrospinal fluid into the arachnoid cyst will be provided by a transient increase in cerebrospinal fluid pressure caused by the systolic oscillation of the cerebral arteries or the transmitting pulsation of the veins.

 Anatomical classification and topographic distribution of intracranial arachnoid cysts.

-I. intracranial arachnoid cysts:
+I. Intracranial arachnoid cysts:

 II.
 Supratentorial arachnodal cysts:

-Psychiatric disorders are found in only 10% of cases, but developmental delay and behavioral disturbances are common in children with large cysts and are almost constant and severe in patients with bilateral cysts.
+Mental disturbances are found in only 10% of cases, but developmental delay and behavioral disturbances are common in children with large cysts and are almost constant and severe in patients with bilateral cysts.

 - Marsupialization by craniotomy